-- are severely ill or have a terminal illness i. - are prisoners or young offenders, or are awaiting trial for a crime or offence that is relevant to ii. the project - iii. are potentially subject to coercive measures by government, such as detention, - restrictions on movement, deportation or repatriation live in or are connected to an institutional environment; iv. - have a physical disability or a chronic physical condition relevant to the subject of the investigation and for whom participation in the investigation may pose a risk to their wellbeing - are unable to consent for themselves or have significant learning difficulties and/or serious vi. mental health issues and/or cognitive impairment of a nature and extent that would affect their ability to give informed voluntary consent (see sections 4.3.7 and 4.3.8).
+- i. are severely ill or have a terminal illness - ii. are prisoners or young offenders, or are awaiting trial for a crime or offence that is relevant to the project - are potentially subject to coercive measures by government, such as detention, restrictions on movement, deportation or repatriation. - restrictions on movement, deportation or repatriation iv. live in or are connected to an institutional environment; - have a physical disability or a chronic physical condition relevant to the subject of the investigation and for whom participation in the investigation may pose a risk to their wellbeing - vi. are unable to consent for themselves or have significant learning difficulties and/or serious mental health issues and/or cognitive impairment of a nature and extent that would affect their ability to give informed voluntary consent (see sections 4.3.7 and 4.3.8).
 Not all projects where children under the age of 12 are participants need to be submitted to the UEC.
 Unless another of the conditions in 1.1 or 1.2 above applies, projects where children under the age of 12 are participants may be submitted to the DEC/SEC.